microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Create a Fluid Container

-Fluid collaboration happens in containers, which have unique identifiers (like a document filename) that must be created before other users can load them.
-Since creation and loading of containers both happen in the client our application needs to be capable of handling both paths.
+Fluid data is stored within containers, and these containers need to be created before other users can load them.
+Since creation and loading of containers both happen in the browser, a Fluid application needs to be capable of handling both paths.

 ### Create a new container